30 sec brief

 If You Are Covered by Medicaid or Medicare

 There’s relatively little to worry about if you have Medicaid coverage and have to undergo coronary bypass surgery.
-Aside from any monthly premiums you may have to pay if you also receive Social Security, Medicaid covers 100% of a bypass procedure, without deductibles or copays.
+Aside from any monthly premiums you may have to pay if you also receive Social Security, Medicaid covers 100 percent of a bypass procedure, without deductibles or copays.
 The only other costs you may have to pay out-of-pocket are for physical therapy or non-prescription medications, depending on how robust your state’s Medicaid policies are.

-For that reason, 95% of Medicare patients opt for more-expensive Medicare Advantage or supplemental plans.
+For that reason, 95 percent of Medicare patients opt for more-expensive Medicare Advantage or supplemental plans.
 Advantage places a maximum limit on out-of-pocket costs, while supplemental coverage pays for almost everything that traditional Medicare doesn’t cover.
 These plans are well worth their cost, since older patients are more likely to require expensive medical or surgical treatment over time.